Chicken and harissa salad, a meal on it’s own served with quinoa, chickpeas, avocado and pomegranate.

-There are chicken salads and then there are seriously tasty chicken salads, this one definitely falls into the latter category!
-So often I’ve ordered a chicken salad as a lighter lunch option but it is sadly lacking, or swimming in mayonnaise and I’ve been left disappointed.
-I want to eat a chicken salad that stands on it’s own and doesn’t require bread or other such additions to make it a meal.
-In a recent trip to London I ate at The Alma in Wandsworth where I ordered their chicken salad, I was not disappointed as it was a proper plate of salad, a meal in its own right.
-This recipe is inspired by that salad, albeit that I’ve added a my own dressing, different vegetables and a big hit of chilli spice!
+Chicken and harissa salad, one of our favourites.
+There are chicken salads and then there are seriously tasty chicken salads, this one falls into the latter category!
+So often I’ve ordered a chicken salad as a lighter lunch option and left disappointed.
+I want a chicken salad that stands on it’s own.
+One that doesn’t require bread or other such additions to make it a meal.
+In a recent trip to London I ate at The Alma in Wandsworth where I ordered their chicken salad.
+What arrived was a proper plate of salad, a meal in its own right.
+This recipe’s inspired by that salad.
+However I’ve added a my own dressing, different vegetables and a big hit of chilli spice!

-The chicken is simply pan-fried and its a case of layering up all the other elements to create this chicken salad.
-Of course the dish is helped with the addition of super fresh lettuce picked straight from my own garden.
+The chicken is pan-fried and all the other elements are layered up to create the salad.
 I love a harissa salad dressing as it adds a lovely kick of chilli, my favourite is Belazu Rose Harissa a jar of which you will always find in my kitchen.
 The combination of chicken, pomegranate, chickpeas, quinoa, avocado, tomato and salad with a generous drizzle of dressing is delicious and with enough to make it a proper meal on its own.
 The salad and dressing are so good on their own that it’s really easy to make this vegetarian by omitting the chicken and replacing it with some feta or halloumi cheese.

 It just goes to show that sometimes its best to accept the day you’re going to have and keep on laughing.
 Friendship, laughter and lunch – what better way to spend the day!

 Additional recipe suggestions:

 If you like this recipe then try some of these recipes:

 - Ham, Fig & Blue Cheese Salad